critesjosh/aztec-scan-sdk/README.md

 # Aztec Scan SDK

 This SDK provides utilities for interacting with the Aztec Scan API.
+Specifically for registering contract metadata.
+[Our full API documentation is available here](https://docs.aztecscan.xyz).

+## Features

 ✅ - Register contract artifacts
 ✅ - Verify contract deployments
 ✅ - Deployer contact information
-⚠️ - To be shown on [Aztec Scan's Ecosystem page](https://aztecscan.xyz/ecosystem).
-[Please create a PR to this file](https://github.com/aztec-scan/chicmoz/blob/main/services/explorer-api/src/constants.ts).
+⚠️ - To be shown on [Aztec Scan's Ecosystem page](https://aztecscan.xyz/ecosystem) you'll need to have AztecScanNotes registered.
+[Currently this is done by creating a PR to this file.](https://github.com/aztec-scan/chicmoz/blob/main/services/explorer-api/src/constants.ts).

 ## Installation